mmenestret/jdegoes.github.io/_posts/2015-02-09-incite-hatred.md

 Go forth on Twitter, Internet forums, Facebook, wherever else you hang out online, and leverage what you've learned here to incite hatred and piss off everyone.

 And remember, don't forget to retweet, like, share, and link to others who are bravely committed to our cause.
-A simple retweet an inflammatory remark takes almost *no* time, but the effects can be felt around the world.
+A simple retweet of an inflammatory remark takes almost *no* time, but the effects can be felt around the world.

 Good luck, and see you in the Internet's next era of hatemongering!